osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ### Tenant Administrator

 A tenant-level role that allows users to administer their own tenant.
 The Tenant Administrator roles applies to all of OCS rather than just Communities.
-For more information about OCS roles, see [roles](xref:ccRoles).
-In Communities, Tenant Administrators can create a community and accept invitations to include their tenant in other communities.
+For more information about OCS roles, see [Roles](xref:ccRoles).
+In Communities, Tenant Administrators can create a community and accept invitations to join their tenant with other communities.

 ### Community owner